 - In a small pan, dry roast cumin & fennel seeds, black peppercorns and cardamom on slow heat.
 Keep moving around the spices so that they dont burn.
 Make sure that the spices are a bit smoky else they will taste raw.
 Cool down and grind to a fine powder.
 Mix with Kala namak.
 Your homemade shikanji masala is ready.
 Store extra in an air tight container.

 - Peel and add mango flesh to a small blender.
+Discard the seed.
 Puree to a smooth pulp.
 Strain to remove the fiber if needed.
-You can use canned mango pulp as well.
+You can use canned mango pulp or frozen mango chunks as well.

 - Squeeze the limes/lemons.
 You can squeeze directly in the jug/pitcher you will make the shikanji in.
 Tip: - Roll the lemons pressing down slightly for maximum juice from them.

-- To a tall pitcher, add the mango pulp, sugar, shikanji masala, lemon juice and top with chilled water or sparkling water.
+- To a large pitcher, add the mango pulp, sugar, shikanji masala, lemon juice and top with chilled water or sparkling water.
 Mix very well.
 Do a taste test and adjust the sugar or lime juice if needed.
 Tip - I use granulated sugar, which dissolves quickly but if you are using raw sugar or powdered jaggery, dissolve in room temperature water first and then add to the pitcher along with rest of the ingredients.
 Thereafter, top with chilled water.
+Note - If you are using mango chunks make in a blender.
+Dump all the ingredients in a high speed blender and blitz until combined and smooth.
+Done!

 - Taste test and adjust sugar, salt and masala as per your preference.